There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 - Essential tips to remember as you navigate your job search in Canada.

 Starting your Canadian resume?
-Our Resume Maker simplifies the process.
+Our AI Resume Builder simplifies the process.
 Just enter your job title and receive customized content for each section of your resume, all of which meet the standards of Canadian employers.

 Let’s start by looking at an example of a Canadian resume: